icerpc/icerpc-csharp/README.md

 [IceRPC for Ice users] provides all the details.

-## Build Telemetry
+## Build telemetry

-IceRPC collects anonymous telemetry data during the build process.
-Participation in this program is optional, and you may opt-out if you do not wish to share any information.
-Detailed information about what data is collected and how to opt-out can be found in the [Build Telemetry] README.
+IceRPC collects anonymous telemetry data when you compile Slice files or Protobuf files.
+You can find detailed information about what data is collected and how to opt-out in the READMEs for [IceRpc.Slice.Tools] and [IceRpc.Protobuf.Tools].

 ## License